-Before you even answer if the hiring manager can contact your previous employer, it’s really important that you tie this in with the reason why you left your last job.
+Before you even answer if the hiring manager can contact your previous employer, you must tie this in with the reason why you left your last job.
 Employers will ask you, “Why did you leave your previous position?”
 When they ask this, be sure it’s accurate.
 Yes, you can absolutely add some simplicity to the answer that will make it sound more professional.
 But you want to be sure that you answer in a way that when your prior employer is contacted, they also agree is the reason.

 The worst thing you can do is lie about the reason you left.
 If a prior employer wasn’t happy with your performance and you said to your new employer that you didn’t like their leadership, it will be difficult for the hiring manager to side with you.

-Be sure you strategically answer this question prior to answering if they can contact your previous employer.
+Be sure you strategically answer this question before answering if they can contact your previous employer.

 If You Answer “Yes”

 Answering “yes” is very clearly the right decision to make when the hiring manager asks if they can contact your old manager.
 Ideally, you left on positive terms.
-It’s important to note that even if you left your previous position in a mediocre way, your prior employer isn’t going to disparage you and cause harm to your career.
-This is somewhat illegal to do and your previous employer wouldn’t do that.
+It’s important to note that even if you left your previous position in a mediocre way, your prior employer will not disparage you and cause harm to your career.
+This is somewhat illegal to do, and your previous employer wouldn’t do that.

 But if they’re contacted and say something like, “He/she was difficult to work with,” then you’ll have a difficult time explaining that to your new employer, and you might not be considered for the position at all.

 If You Answer “No”

 Answering “no” to this question isn’t the best.
 It will make it appear as though you are hiding something from your new employer.
 And you don’t want to start your relationship off on an untrustworthy note.
 If you don’t want to say no, there are some other ways that you can navigate this.

 The best thing you can say is: